 the Circle of Life intro.
 Where

-the sun is rising onto the
+the sun rises over the land

-land of Africa and the sky
+of Africa, and the sky

-is turning daytime.
+turns to daytime.
 You

 can hear the Zulu chorus